 - being bigger than average - shoulder dystocia (where your baby's shoulder gets stuck during birth) - stillbirth or the baby dying at or around the time of birth.
-This is uncommon. - needing additional care once they have been born, possibly in a neonatal unit - being at greater risk of developing obesity and developing type 2 diabetes in later life.
+This is uncommon. - needing additional care once born, possibly in a neonatal unit - being at greater risk of developing obesity and developing type 2 diabetes in later life.

-Controlling your levels of blood glucose during pregnancy and labour reduces the chances of these complications for you and your baby.
+Controlling your levels of blood glucose during pregnancy and labour lowers the chance of all these complications for you and your baby.